enchance/fastapi-admincontrol/README.md

-# AuthControl for FastAPI Users
+# AdminControl for FastAPI Users

-A drop-in admin implementation to used with FastAPI Users and AuthControl.
+A drop-in admin implementation to be used with the FastAPI Users and AuthControl packages.

 ## Description